Scholastic House Of Leaders in support of African American Researchers & Scholars

 If I apply to live in ScHOLA²RS House, will I be separated from the rest of campus?

 No. Typically, students do not spend their days in their residence hall.
 Students are in classes across campus, they participate in student organizations, they apply for leadership opportunities and work in offices across campus, they study in the library, they share meals in several dining halls, and so forth.
 A student’s Learning Community is simply a cohort of students with whom they engage in activities, such as they would if they joined another organization.
 It will not encompass a student’s entire college experience.
 What it will do is provide a group of faculty, staff and students who support each other and encourage the success of its members academically, professionally, and socially.
-In addition, the 40 ScHOLA²RS House students will live on a floor of over 100 students, so they will engage easily with students from all backgrounds in their residence hall.

 Why are you developing a Learning Community that will examine the African American/Black male college experience?